nixworks/public/news/2009/11/8/index.md

 ##### House of Representatives
 ### [ The United States House of Representatives votes 220-215 to pass the highly debated health care reform act. ](/news/2009/11/8/the-united-states-house-of-representatives-votes-220-215-to-pass-the-highly-debated-health-care-reform-act.md)
-_Context: health care reform act, House of Representatives_
+_Context: House of Representatives, health care reform act_

 ##### 14th Dalai Lama
 ### [ The Dalai Lama begins a visit to Tawang, in the disputed territory of Arunachal Pradesh in northeastern India, amid objections from China. ](/news/2009/11/8/the-dalai-lama-begins-a-visit-to-tawang-in-the-disputed-territory-of-arunachal-pradesh-in-northeastern-india-amid-objections-from-china.md)
-_Context: India, Arunachal Pradesh, 14th Dalai Lama, Tawang, China_
+_Context: China, 14th Dalai Lama, India, Tawang, Arunachal Pradesh_

 ##### Republican
 ### [ Republican Party candidate Heinz Hofschneider and incumbent Governor Benigno Fitial virtually tie in the closest gubernatorial election in history.
 A runoff election will be held in the next 14 days to determine the winner. ](/news/2009/11/8/republican-party-candidate-heinz-hofschneider-and-incumbent-governor-benigno-fitial-virtually-tie-in-the-closest-gubernatorial-election-in.md)
-_Context: Heinz Hofschneider, Republican, Governor of the Northern Mariana Islands, runoff election, Benigno Fitial, 2009 gubernatorial election and runoff_
+_Context: Governor of the Northern Mariana Islands, Benigno Fitial, Republican, 2009 gubernatorial election and runoff, Heinz Hofschneider, runoff election_

 ## [Previous Day...](/news/2009/11/7/index.md)